Installation

 “aipw”,“slearner”,“tlearner” and “xlearner” ITE estimators).

-The list of hyper
+hyper_params The list of hyper

 parameters to fine tune the method, including:

-- intervention_vars
+- intervention_vars Intervention-able

-variables used for Rules Generation (default: NULL
+variables used for Rules Generation (default: NULL).

-The number of decision trees for
+- ntrees The number of decision trees for

 random forest (default: 20).

-Minimum size of the trees’
+- node_size Minimum size of the trees’

 terminal nodes (default: 20).

-Maximum number of candidate
+- max_rules Maximum number of candidate

 decision rules (default: 50).

-Maximum rules length (default:
+- max_depth Maximum rules length (default:

 3).

-The decay threshold for rules
+- t_decay The decay threshold for rules

 pruning (default: 0.025).

-The threshold to define too
+- t_ext The threshold to define too

 generic or too specific (extreme) rules (default: 0.01).

-The threshold to define
+- t_corr The threshold to define

 correlated rules (default: 1).

-Method for stability
+- stability_selection Method for stability

-selection for selecting the rules. vanilla
+selection for selecting the rules. vanilla for stability

-for stability selection with error
+selection, error_control for stability selection with error

-for no stability selection (default:
+control and no for no stability selection (default:

-Number of bootstrap samples for
+- B Number of bootstrap samples for

 stability selection in rules selection and uncertainty quantification in